Huangw-NKU/Satisfactory-savements/README.md

 To facilitate additional game play, the newest saves are uploaded here.
-We are now constructing save "holy shit".
+We are now constructing savement "holy shit".

 **Notice: The savements of this game are located in: C:\Users\\$(UsersName)\AppData\Local\FactoryGame\Saved\SaveGames**